26TracyNjoroge/js-interview-prep-30-days/week-01-foundations/day-03/notes.md

 - Looping through arrays
 - Counting the number of even numbers in an array
 - Working with reusable functions
+- Working with for of loop that loops through values directly

 ## What I struggled with
 - Handling some edge-cases